 Cadets should bring appropriate civilian attire for some recreational, social and evening activities.
-This should include sport wear.
+This should include sport and swim wear.

 ACCOMMODATIONS AND MEALS

-The meals will consist of breakfasts at the Prince William Forest Mess Hall facilities, bagged lunches and dinner will be within the local community.
+All breakfasts will be at the Mess Hall facilities, bagged lunches for daily travel, and dinners will be taken at restaurants in the local community we will be located in on a daily basis.
 A meal allowance will be provided for these occasions for the Cadet to purchase their own food as required.

 PERSONAL KIT ITEMS